civican/legisinfo/42-1/bills/S-229/bill_text.md

   **(2)** The Commission may order any Canadian carrier or telecommunications service provider to take measures that the Commission considers necessary in order to prevent or respond to the damage or serious risk of damage referred to in subsection (1).

-> **Explanatory Note**:
-> New.

 ### Section 32

 The portion of section 72.001 of the Act before paragraph (a) is replaced by the following:

 ### Section 72.001

-Every contravention of a provision of this Act, other than section 17 or 69.2, and every contravention of a regulation**, a** decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41,**or an order made by the Commission under subsection 46.6(2),** constitutes a violation and the person who commits the violation is liable
+Every contravention of a provision of this Act, other than section 17 or 69.2, and every contravention of a regulation, a decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, or an order made by the Commission under subsection 46.6(2), constitutes a violation and the person who commits the violation is liable

-> **Explanatory Note**:
-> Existing text of the relevant portion of section 72.001:
-> *Existing Text*:
-> > Every contravention of a provision of this Act, other than section 17 or 69.2, and every contravention of a regulation or decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, constitutes a violation and the person who commits the violation is liable

 ## Coming into Force